VincentWei/build-minigui-3.2/README.md

         $ make; sudo make install
         $ cd ..

-3. Make and install `chipmunk` library:
+3. Make and install `chipmunk` library (DO NOT use the chipmunk-dev package which is provided by Ubuntu):

         $ cd 3rd-party/chipmunk-5.3.1
         $ cmake .